2026 Conference Agenda

 Rigging for High-Load Trail Applications*

-Jack Thompson and Curran Wilbour, Northwest Trails, Inc
+Jack Thompson, Tristan Jones, and Curran Wilbour, Northwest Trails, Inc

 This one-hour classroom session introduces rigging methods and safety considerations for high-load applications commonly encountered in trailbuilding and equipment recovery.
 The session covers modern rigging materials and systems, including synthetic ropes, soft shackles, and updated winching technologies, with an emphasis on safe use, load management, and decision-making in high-risk environments.
 It provides essential context for hands-on training while offering practical insight for anyone working around heavy loads in trail construction and operations.